Click this button-link is so that you can safely exit this website quickly Click this button-link is so that you can quickly find the help you need

 Outcome evaluations can answer questions about your program, such as:

-What were the results of participants receiving intervention, advocacy, or shelter services?
+• What were the results of participants receiving an intervention, advocacy, or shelter services?

-How did anticipated outcomes differ across the social, economic, cultural and other diverse backgrounds of participants?
+• How did anticipated outcomes differ across the many backgrounds of participants?
 This can help programs understand if the program is having similar or different outcomes for participants.

 A clear understanding of your program theory, and more specifically the outcomes you hope to achieve, are important when developing an outcome evaluation.
 Outcomes include the changes that we expect to see if we complete our activities.
 These can include short-term changes in stability for example increasing the immediate safety of survivors and their families, or knowledge, such as when a survivor learns more about the various resources available to them.
 Outcomes can also include longer term changes such as when a family achieves housing stability after living in a shelter or when children are reunified with their families after separation.